bookmate game

 This is how we win.

+Red, ready to be tossed once more into her small gray world, looks back.
 The guard watches her with still and weighing eyes and a mouth twisted to a cruel, clever line.

 “Why are you doing this?”
 Gruff, low.
 They aren’t supposed to talk to prisoners.